 The Bijou Bike Park will be comprised of two main elements, first would be the relocation of the BMX track and second would be the introduction of a mountain bike skills park.
 In total the proposed land area would be approximately 4 acres in size for both elements.
 The bike park is intended to be a hub of activity and also serve as a trail head with information kiosks and signs that would have maps of local trails, resources, and safety measures outlined.

-However, since then there have been many changes in staff at the City and generally a hesitant attitude allowing our non-profit to build a bike park on City land despite enthusiastic community support.
-We have drawn up professional plans showing the locations and details of proposed elements, have formed a 501c3 nonprofit organization and secured funds to build the first phase pump track.
+In the meantime we have drawn up professional plans showing the locations and details of proposed elements, have formed a 501c3 nonprofit organization and secured some funds to help build the first phase pump track.

-Three years later we have seen Truckee build a hugely successful bike park along with many other communities all around the country, including a stellar set of pump tracks in nearby Gardnerville design and built last fall.
+Almost 4 years later we have seen Truckee build a hugely successful bike park along with many other communities all-around the country.